 I moved to Zug, Switzerland.
 It is a small town and tax haven which brings in a huge international community.
-Even though I live in a small Swiss town, I can very easily get to the “big” cities of Zurich and Luzern with a 25 minute train ride.
-I absolutely love it here.
-Everything is so clean that it looks like Disney World.
+Even though I live in a small Swiss town, I could very easily get to the “big” cities of Zurich and Luzern with a 25 minute train ride.

-There have been ups and downs though.
+There were some ups and downs though.
 Moving somewhere where you don’t speak the language causes some difficulties.
-I can speak some German now, but when I first came here I knew nothing more than Gesundheit and Guten Tag.
-Luckily, Since Zug is so international, pretty much everyone can speak English.
+I can speak some German now, but when I first arrived I knew nothing more than Gesundheit and Guten Tag.
+Luckily, Since Zug is so international, pretty much everyone speaks English.

-I am a huge Sound of Music fan so I have to regularly suppress the urge to break out in to song whenever I see the Alps.
+I am a huge Sound of Music fan so I had to regularly suppress the urge to break out in to song whenever I saw the Alps.
 The Switzerland logo is an edelweiss flower so move over Christopher Plummer, and everyone cover your ears, because I am going to belt out some “Edelweiss”!

-This blog is about my life as an expat mum living in Switzerland.
+This blog is about my life as an expat mum living abroad.
 It is a bit ecclectic since it covers my interests and activities.
-I write about my hikes, books, traveling and shopping around Switzerland, Swiss culture, and trying to navigate the life of being an expatriate.
+Mostly, my blog is about my navigation of the life of being an expatriate.